ebzzry/ebzzry.github.io/src/symbols-marks.md

 * Mac: -
 * Linux: -

-First, the hyphen on your keyboard is not part of the dash family.
+The <kbd>-</kbd> key on your keyboard is not part of the dash family.
 It looks like one, but it isn’t one.
-It is used to join words, and to separate syllables of a single word.
+Hyphens are used to join words, and to separate syllables of a single word.
 For example, to speak of a bird that eats snakes, we type:

 * A snake-eating bird.